 Is business insurance compulsory for tilers in Australia?

-Business insurance is not legally compulsory for tilers in Australia.
-However, most building contracts and commercial fitout projects require you to hold current public liability insurance before you can start work.
-In practice, operating a tiling business without at least public liability cover is risky, particularly if you do waterproofing work.
+Workers compensation is mandatory if you employ staff.
+Public liability is not legislated but most building contracts and commercial fit-out projects require current cover before you can start work.
+Operating a tiling business without at least public liability cover is risky, particularly if you do waterproofing work.

 How much does business insurance cost for a tiler?

-For a sole trader tiler doing residential work, basic public liability and tools cover typically costs $700 - $1,800 per year.
-A comprehensive package including public liability ($2M), tools ($15K), statutory liability, and commercial vehicle cover for a small team may cost $2,500 - $5,500+ per year.
-Premiums vary based on revenue, staff numbers, type of work, and whether you do waterproofing.
+A sole trader tiler doing residential work can expect basic public liability and tools cover to cost roughly $800 to $2,000 per year.
+A comprehensive package including public liability ($5M), tools ($15K), statutory liability and commercial vehicle cover for a small team may range from $3,000 to $6,500 per year.
+Premiums vary based on revenue, staff numbers, type of work and whether you perform waterproofing.

 Does my insurance cover waterproofing failures?

-Public liability insurance typically covers the consequential damage caused by a waterproofing failure (water damage to ceilings, walls, and structure below).
-However, the cost of redoing the waterproofing itself (your own defective work) may be excluded or limited.
-Check your policy terms specifically regarding defective workmanship cover.
+Public liability insurance typically covers the consequential damage caused by a waterproofing failure - water damage to ceilings, walls and structure below.
+However, the cost of redoing the waterproofing itself (your own defective work) may be excluded or subject to limitations.
+Check your Product Disclosure Statement for specific defective workmanship terms.

-Do I need an LBP licence for tiling work?
+Do I need a licence for tiling work in Australia?

-Am I covered if expensive client tiles are damaged?
+Am I covered if expensive client-supplied tiles are damaged?

-Public liability insurance may cover accidental damage to client-supplied tiles during installation, depending on your policy terms.
-However, some policies exclude damage to materials you are working on.
-If you regularly work with expensive natural stone or imported tiles, discuss this specific scenario with your insurer to ensure adequate cover.
+Public liability may cover accidental damage to client-supplied tiles during installation, depending on your policy terms.
+However, some policies exclude damage to materials you are working on directly.
+If you regularly handle expensive natural stone or imported tiles, discuss this scenario with your insurer to confirm adequate cover.

-No. Workers compensation covers work-related injury costs for your employees.
-However, workers compensation does not cover property damage, defective workmanship claims, waterproofing failure claims, tool theft, business interruption, or legal defence costs.
+No. Workers compensation covers workplace injuries to employees.
+It does not cover property damage, defective workmanship claims, waterproofing failure claims, tool theft, business interruption or legal defence costs.
 Business insurance covers the risks that workers compensation does not.

 Do I need insurance for floor sanding and polishing?

 Floor sanding generates fine dust and involves heavy equipment that can damage flooring.
 If you offer sanding and polishing services, ensure your policy covers this work.
-The dust and chemical exposure risks (from sealants and finishes) may affect your premium and cover terms.
+Dust and chemical exposure risks from sealants and finishes may also affect your premium and cover terms.

 Can I get insurance if I have previous claims?